 This isn’t a postcard, but I found it on my hard drive.
 I can’t find another picture of it anywhere.
 Practically next to that Esso station on the river was a Sea Scouts barge that sat there for years.
 I saw it every day coming home on the school bus from Holy Trinity School:

 One other old Teaneck gas station:

 Gotta have at least one Cedar Lane Business Section card, right?
-Here are two.
+Here are three.
 In the first one, I can see tall signs for Food Fair, Big Bear and Buick.
 I’m only familiar with FF being on Cedar Lane:

 Outs (no longer there):